 Trinh-Duc is the first ever French international of Vietnamese origin.
 He played rugby from the age of 4 in Montpellier and stayed there throughout his professional career.

-Trinh-Duc was named Top 14 player of the year in 2011 for his outstanding vision and vehement hunger for the ball.
+He was named Top 14 player of the year in 2011 for his outstanding vision and vehement hunger for the ball.
 Made his senior Test debut in the 2008 RBS 6 Nations game against Scotland as a 21-year-old.
-Had been in the matchday squad 23 successive RBS 6 Nations matches, until missing out against England in Round 1, 2014.
+He had been in the matchday squad 23 successive RBS 6 Nations matches, until missing out against England in Round 1, 2014.

 Trinh-Duc helped Toulon to a Top 14 Final where they were beaten by Clermont.
 He was not included in the initial France squad to face South Africa in June but was called into the squad after Camille Lopez withdrew.

 He went into the three-match series against South Africa with 58 Test caps to his name.

 As of the 2018/2019 Champions Cup, Trinh-Duc has had 38 European Cups appearances scoring 4 tries and 114 points.

 In February 2019, he confirmed that he will join Racing 92 on a two-year deal following three seasons with Toulon.

 He heads into the 2020 Top 14 season with 8 appearances made for the French team, and has scored 7 points.

 |2014 - 2014|